prebid/Prebid.js/modules/interactiveOffersBidAdapter.md

 # Description

 Module that connects to interactiveOffers demand sources.
-Param pubd is required.
+Param pubid is required.

 # Test Parameters
 ```